-- -l Specify that the server is to start without a license file.
+-l Specify that the server is to start without a license file.
 By default, if there is no \$P4ROOT/license file, this script will abort.
-Note that if '-l' is specified and a license file is actually needed, the attempt this script makes to start the server after loading the checkpoint will fail. - If -'t <type>' is specified, the license check is skipped unless the type is 'ha' or 'ham', i.e. HA replicas that need a license file to support failover. - -r Specify '-r' to replay only to P4ROOT.
-By default, this script replays both to P4ROOT and the offline db. - -b Specify '-b' to start the a p4broker process (if configured).
+Note that if '-l' is specified and a license file is actually needed, the attempt this script makes to start the server after loading the checkpoint will fail.

+If '-t <type>' is specified, the license check is skipped unless the type is 'ha', 'ham', 'fs,' or 'fsm'.
+Replicas that are potential targets for a 'p4 failover' need a license file for a failover to work.

+- -r Specify '-r' to replay only to P4ROOT.
+By default, this script replays both to P4ROOT and the offline_db. - -b Specify '-b' to start the a p4broker process (if configured).
 By default the p4d process is started after loading the checkpoint, but the p4broker process is not.
-This can be useful to ensure the human administrator has an opportunity to do sanity checks before enabling the broker to allow access by end users (if the broker is deployed for this usage). - -y Use the '-y' flag to bypass an interactive warning and confirmation prompt. - -v<n> Set verbosity 1-5 (-v1 = quiet, -v5 = highest).
-The default is 5. - -L <log>

-Specify the path to a log file.
+This can be useful to ensure the human administrator has an opportunity to do sanity checks before enabling the broker to allow access by end users (if the broker is deployed for this usage). - -y Use the '-y' flag to bypass an interactive warning and confirmation prompt. - -L <log> Specify the path to a log file.
 By default, all output (stdout and stderr) goes to: